Abdul Haris Nasution: Corruption in the army

 Since 1956, Nasution had been trying to stamp out corruption in the army, but the return to the 1945 Constitution seemed to have renewed his resolve in this matter.
 He believed that the army should set an example for the rest of society.
 Not long after Sukarno's decree, Nasution sent Brigadier General Sungkono to investigate the financial dealings of Military Area Command IV/Diponegoro (Kodam) and its commander, Colonel Suharto.
 Sungkono's findings revealed that during his time as regional commander, Suharto had set up foundations to help local people.
 However, these foundations were funded through compulsory levies (instead of voluntary donations) on production and service industries.

 Suharto was also involved in illegally bartering sugar for rice with Thailand.
 Nasution wanted to take action against Suharto and considered expelling him from the army.
 However, Deputy Army Chief of Staff Gatot Soebroto intervened.
 Gatot had taken Suharto under his wing when he was Commander of Kodam IV/Diponegoro and had noticed Suharto's talents.
 Gatot asked Nasution not to expel Suharto because Suharto's talent could be further developed.
 Nasution listened to Gatot's advice.
-His decision was to remove Suharto from his position and to punish him by sending him to the Army Staff College (Seskoad).
+He decided to remove Suharto from his position and to punish him by sending him to the Army Staff College (Seskoad).

 West Irian

 During the struggle for independence, Sukarno had always perceived Indonesia as also including West Papua.
 When the Dutch finally recognised Indonesia's independence, West Papua continued to be a Dutch colony.
 Sukarno did not give up and continued to push for it to be included as part of Indonesia through the United Nations and through the Bandung Conference, where the attending nations promised to support Indonesia's claim.
 The Dutch remained adamant and by 1960, Sukarno had run out of patience.
 In July, he met with his top advisors, including Nasution, and it was agreed that Indonesia would pursue a policy of confrontation against the Dutch on the matter of West Papua.
 As part of the preparation for this campaign, Nasution turned to Suharto, who had finished his Seskoad course in November 1960.

-Suharto, now a brigadier general, was commissioned by Nasution to create a strategic force unit which would be on standby, ready to be called into action at any time.
-Suharto was placed in charge of this taskforce and in March 1961, the General Army Reserve (Caduad) was formed, with Suharto being appointed as its commander.
-Caduad would in 1963 change its name to the Army Strategic Reserves Command (Kostrad).
+Suharto, now a brigadier general, was commissioned by Nasution to create a strategic force unit that would be on standby, ready to be called into action at any time.
+Suharto was placed in charge of this task force and in March 1961, the General Army Reserve (Caduad) was formed, with Suharto being appointed as its commander.
+Caduad would in 1963 change its name to the Army Strategic Reserve Command (Kostrad).
 At the beginning of 1962, Nasution and Yani were the overall commanders of the so-called Liberation of West Irian, with Suharto stationed in east Indonesia as the field commander.